telerik/xaml-docs/controls/radimageeditor/how-to/howto-custom-tool.md

-You can create your own custom tool for __RadImageEditor__quite easily.
-You have to implement the __ITool__interface, which will give you the ability to setup your own preview, settings UI and attach to any events of __RadImageEditor__that are relevant to your tool.
+You can create your own custom tool for __RadImageEditor__ quite easily.
+You have to implement the __ITool__ interface, which will give you the ability to setup your own preview, settings UI and attach to any events of __RadImageEditor__ that are relevant to your tool.

 ##

-This allows you to implement virtually any behavior you want within your tool and is the highlight of an online demo at [http://demos.telerik.com/silverlight/#ImageEditor/CustomTool](http://demos.telerik.com/silverlight/#ImageEditor/CustomTool), where a custom tool for watermarking is available.
+This allows you to implement virtually any behavior you want within your tool and is the highlight of an SDK example: [Custom Watermark Tool](https://github.com/telerik/xaml-sdk/tree/master/ImageEditor/CustomWatermarkTool), where a custom tool for watermarking is available.
 The next tutorial will get you through the steps you need to execute to create one yourself.

-1. __Create your tool.__Create a WatermarkTool class which implements the __ITool__ interface.
+1. __Create your tool.__<br/>Create a WatermarkTool class which implements the __ITool__ interface.
 The interface contains three properties and six methods which you need to implement.

 #### __[C#] Create Tool__